What Is Calcium Ion Benefits

 Calcium ions also play a role in regulating blood pressure levels.
 The presence of calcium influences the contraction and relaxation of smooth muscles surrounding blood vessels, known as vascular smooth muscle.
 When calcium ions enter these muscles, they promote constriction, resulting in increased blood pressure.
 Conversely, when calcium levels decrease, blood vessels dilate, reducing blood pressure.
 Maintaining a proper balance of calcium ion levels is crucial for maintaining healthy blood pressure and preventing conditions like hypertension.

-See also How Does Calcium Helps Your Body
+See also How Does Calcium Benefit Bones

 4.3 Calcium Ion and Heart Health